What are Advanced Persistent Threats (APTs)?

 • Phishing Awareness: Conducting regular training sessions to educate employees about the dangers of phishing attacks.
 Employees should be able to recognize phishing emails and avoid clicking on malicious links or downloading suspicious attachments.

-• Social Engineering Awareness: Teaching employees to be cautious about social engineering attempts, such as pretexting and baiting, which APT actors often use to access sensitive information.
+• Social Engineering Awareness: Teaching employees to be cautious about social engineering attempts, such as pretexting and baiting, which Advanced Persistent Threats actors often use to access sensitive information.

 • Cybersecurity Best Practices: Encouraging employees to follow cybersecurity best practices, such as strong password management, two-factor authentication (2FA), and secure communication protocols.